frederic-perez/AmE-dictionary/data/dictionary.md

 __finch__ _n_ Any of numerous small songbirds with short stout bills adapted for crushing seeds.
 __fine print__
 __fine-tune__ _v_
-__finery__ _n_ :two: Beautiful clothes and jewelry, especially the type that people wear only on special occasions.
+__finery__ _n_ :three: Beautiful clothes and jewelry, especially the type that people wear only on special occasions.
+Elaborate or showy decoration, esp clothing and jewelry.
 __finesse<sup>1</sup>__ _n_ :two::hammer:
 __finesse<sup>2</sup>__ _v_ :two: /fuh-NESS/ To handle, deal with, or do (something) in an indirect and skillful or clever way. _The forward finessed the ball past two defenders and powered it to the left of the goalie for a score._
 __finger food__ _n_ Food intended to be eaten with the fingers.